π± oss β Claude Code Plugin¶

 Shepherd review applies to release notes and migration guides.
 CHANGELOG entries and summaries are written directly without review.

-Output location: releases/<version>/ for prepare mode; .temp/ for individual modes.
+Output location: releases/<version>/ for prepare mode (including demo.py when version tag is stable); .temp/ for individual modes and demo on non-release branches.

 π€ Agents reference¶